amnerip/amnerip.github.io/_posts/2016-10-8-USB-Keyboard-and-Mouse-suspends.md

 The above was found in the configuration file `/etc/laptop-mode/conf.d/runtime-pm.conf`.
-My laptop for most of the time is plugging into AC, so I switched to the opt-int whitelisting option.
+My laptop for most of the time is plugged into AC, so I switched to the opt-int whitelisting option.
 This removed the issue that I was having with my devices.